apify/apify-docs/docs/data_collection_fundamentals/save_to_csv.md

 # [](#saving-to-csv) Saving results as a CSV

-In the last chapter, we were able collect data about all the websites from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+In the last chapter, we were able collect data about all the websites from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 That's great.
 But we ended up with results printed to the terminal, which is not very useful for further processing.
 In this chapter, we'll learn how to save that data into a CSV file that you can then open in Excel or Google Sheets.

 ## [](#converting-to-csv) Converting to CSV

 It might look like a big programming challenge to transform a JavaScript object into a CSV, but thanks to NPM, it will be a piece of cake.
-After googling **json to csv npm** we found that there's a library called [`json2csv`](https://www.npmjs.com/package/json2csv) that can convert a JavaScript object to a CSV with a single function call.
+After googling **json to csv npm** we found that there's a library called <a href="https://www.npmjs.com/package/json2csv" target="_blank">`json2csv`</a> that can convert a JavaScript object to a CSV with a single function call.
 Perfect.

 First, we need to import the `parse()` function from the library.